law-easement, easement by necessity, easement agreement, access disputes, utility easement, billboard

 TEXAS SUPREME COURT DECISIONS: EASEMENT LAW

-expert testimony, methods of appraising value of condemned property, here billboard easement)(exclusion of
+(admissibility of expert testimony, methods of appraising value of condemned property, here billboard

-entity immune to claim for reimbursement of costs of telephone line relocation necessitated by toll road
+county entity immune to claim for reimbursement of costs of telephone line relocation necessitated by

-project, SWBT has no vested property interest in use of public way for transmission equipment).
+toll road project, SWBT has no vested property interest in use of public way for transmission

 Canyon Regional Water Authority v.
 Guadalupe-Blanco River Authority, No. 06-0873 (Tex.
 May 16,